overlookjs/route/README.md

 ## Abstract

 This module exports the base `Route` class, which all routes should be instances of.
-It is also exported as `Overlook.Route`.

 Overlook handles routes by building them in a tree.
 Each route can either handle a request itself or pass the request on to child routes to handle.